See a video of Roaring Meg discharging into the Kawarau River along State Highway 6 between Cromwell and Queenstown on the South Island.

 There is a picnic spot opposite the viewing site for Roaring Meg, which also marks the start of a hiking trail called the Pack Track.

 So if you are up for a walk that follows the stream that feeds Roaring Meg all the way up to the dam, you could do this walk.

 Video of Roaring Meg between Cromwell and Queenstown

 There are several stories about how the stream came to be named Roaring Meg but all involve women who exhibited something noteworthy, including being too loud.

-And indeed, Roaring Meg makes a lot of noise when the waterway is in flood and while it discharges into the Kawarau River as you will see and hear in the 1-minute video shown below.
+And indeed, Roaring Meg makes a lot of noise when the waterway is in flood and while it discharges into the Kawarau River as you will see and hear in this 1-minute video.

-The following short video clip was recorded in autumn in New Zealand.
+In addition, this short video clip was recorded in autumn in New Zealand

 Note: Places can change and/or become inaccessible.
 The information presented here was accurate when it was gathered.